apache/carbondata/docs/introduction.md

 - ##### HDFS

-  CarbonData uses HDFS api to write and read data from HDFS.CarbonData can take advantage of the locality information to efficiently suggest spark to run tasks near to the data.
+  CarbonData uses HDFS api to write and read data from HDFS.
+CarbonData can take advantage of the locality information to efficiently suggest spark to run tasks near to the data.

+- ##### Alluxio
+  CarbonData also supports read and write with [Alluxio](./quick-start-guide.md#alluxio).

 ## Integration with Big Data ecosystem